Perfect season: ACHA Hockey

 The 2007–08 University of Illinois Fighting Illini, a club team, are the only American Collegiate Hockey Association team to record a perfect season with a record of 38–0–0.

 NAIA baseball

 In 2025, the LSU Shreveport Pilots went 59–0 on their way to an NAIA championship, becoming the first recorded team at any level of college baseball to finish a season unbeaten.
 Their team earned run average was more than a run better than that of any other NAIA team; they also led the NAIA in fielding percentage, were second in runs per game, and were third in team batting average.

+Stunt

+In stunt, an all-female cheerleading discipline that emphasizes acrobatics, the California Baptist Lancers enter the first season of official NCAA championship competition in 2026–27 having never lost a competition since the team debuted in 2020–21, with an overall record of 140–0.
+According to the Mountain Pacific Sports Federation, which added stunt as an official sport in 2026–27 with Cal Baptist as a member, this is "the longest registered win streak in the history of collegiate athletics".
+Before 2026–27, championships were exclusively governed by the College Stunt Association, including the 2023–2026 period in which stunt was included in the NCAA Emerging Sports for Women program.